 Lake Mashu was formed by eruption of a volcano about 7,000 years ago.

-There is Mount Mashu (857 m) on the east side of the lake.
+The volcano is Mount Mashu (857 m) and is on the east side of the lake.

-In the word of Ainu, it is "Kamui-nupuri" meaning "mountain of God".
+The Ainu people had called the volcano "Kamui-nupuri" meaning "mountain of God".

 Most parts of lakeside are surrounded by cliffs which are a few hundred meters high.

 Therefore, we cannot get close to the lakefront.